Adult & Child Case Management

 HDC offers therapy in individual, family and group settings.
 Some of the problems addressed by HDC’s therapists include depression, anxiety, grief, abuse, life stress, family and marital issues, pain management, eating disorders and anger management.
 Services are open to children, adolescents & adults.
 Most major insurance plans are accepted and sliding fee is available with eligibility requirements for uninsured clients.
-Psychotherapy is available in our Cloquet, Duluth, Grand Marais, Moose Lake, Superior, and Two Harbors offices.
+Psychotherapy is available in our Cloquet, Duluth, Moose Lake, and Two Harbors offices.